j-chat/cybersecurity_training/README.md

 * [Security Blue Team Certifications](https://securityblue.team/)

 ## Exercises
+* [CyberDefenders](https://cyberdefenders.org/labs/?type=ctf): CyberDefenders has downloadable Blue Team challenges where points are given for correct answers.
-* [Immersive Labs Digital Cyber Academies](https://www.immersivelabs.com/digital-cyber-academies/): I have only tried the Digital Student Academy.
-They provide a platform to upskill in cyber security and IT, and testing your response through simulated threats and senarios.
+* [Immersive Labs Digital Cyber Academies](https://www.immersivelabs.com/digital-cyber-academies/): Immersive Labs provide a platform to upskill in cyber security and IT, and testing your response through simulated threats and senarios.
 There are no required setup and their virtual machines are easily accessible by a browser.
 Remember to extend the time if needed.
 * [Immersive Labs Community](https://www.immersivelabs.com/resources/blog/test-your-cyber-mettle-for-free-immersive-labs-community-is-now-in-public-beta/): Immersive Community is a smorgasbord of handpicked interactive labs covering offensive and defensive security.
 The link provides the code needed for registration.
 * [MSCI Online Learning Platform](https://platform.mosse-institute.com/#/): This platform providess 65 free, practical, and hands-on exercises.
 For most of them, you will submit a YouTube link of the assignment.
 It seems to only work in Private Browsing.
 * [Portswigger Web Security Academy](https://portswigger.net/web-security): The Web Security Academy provides free and practical web security training.
 You can use either the browser or Burp Suite to complete the labs.